denadai2/soccerbigdata_DEBS_analysis/README.md

 Trajectories and speed variance
 ===========================
-The dataset must be placed in the "DEBS" directory with the name "full-game".
+The dataset must be placed in the "DEBSDATA" directory with the name "full-game".
 To start the project just run "TrajClustering_SpeedPerform.py"

 You need thhese libraries: